groupcash/core/README.md

 Since transactions rely of cryptographic signatures, participants require a computer to make transactions.
 For validating the transaction, a connection to the backer is needed.
 In order to use the currency of the go, both both assets need to be mobile.

-Although there would be the possibility of ceasing paper bills by printing Blanco transactions that can be claimed by anyone.
+Computers can be avoided by printing *blank* transactions that can be claimed by anyone and therefore can be used like paper bills but increase the risk of fraud through double-spending.

 ### Reliable signatures